Vought F7U Cutlass: Operational history

-In 1957, Chance Vought analysed the accident record and found that with 78 accidents and a quarter of the airframes lost in 55,000 flight hours, the Cutlass had the highest accident rate of all Navy swept-wing fighters.

-The poor safety record caused Vice Admiral Harold M. “Beauty” Martin, air commander of the United States Pacific Fleet, to replace Cutlass aircraft with Grumman F9F-8 Cougars.
+During 1957, Chance Vought analyzed the accident record and found that, with 78 accidents and a quarter of the airframes lost while accumulating 55,000 flight hours, the Cutlass had the highest accident rate of all Navy swept-wing fighters.
+Furthermore, according to Thomason, accidents involving the Cutlass were typically more severe than with other aircraft.
+The aircraft's poor safety record caused Vice Admiral Harold M. "Beauty" Martin, air commander of the United States Pacific Fleet, to replace the Cutlass with the Grumman F9F-8 Cougar; the decision was somewhat abrupt, with new aircraft continuing to be delivered for a time after this.
+Nevertheless, the outstanding order for 250 Cutlass A2U-1, a ground-attack variant, was soon cancelled.
+During the late 1950s, the Navy donated many of the now-surplus aircraft to various municipalities and schools to promote aviation.

 Blue Angels

 The Navy Flight Demonstration Squadron, the Blue Angels, flew two F7U-1 Cutlasses (BuNos 124426 & 124427) as a side demonstration during their 1953 show season in an effort to promote the new aircraft, but did not use them as part of their regular formation demonstration.
 Both the pilots and ground crews found the aircraft generally unsatisfactory, and it was apparent that the type was still experiencing multiple teething troubles.
-Among the failures were landing gear failures, hydraulic failures, engine fires while in the air and on one occasion a landing gear door fell on a spectator grandstand but through sheer luck did not injure anyone.
+However, there were political pressures to adopt the Cutlass, both from several senior officers and from senators.
+Among the failures were landing gear failures, hydraulic failures, engine fires while in the air and, on one occasion, a landing gear door fell on a spectator grandstand but, through sheer luck, did not injure anyone.

-During the Blue Angels' first airshow appearance in 1953, pilot Lt Edward "Whitey" Feightner, the former program manager for the F7U, experienced a total loss of hydraulics on a full afterburner takeoff and steep climb.
-While trying to gain enough altitude for ejection he was able to stay with the aircraft until the backup system came on.
-He clipped trees on the end of the runway, causing the left engine to flame out.
-With hydraulic fluid streaming back in a bright flame, he made a hard turn and got the plane back on the runway, much to the excitement of the crowd.
-Later, while traveling to an airshow at Naval Air Station Glenview in Chicago, Illinois, another Blue Angel pilot, Lt Harding MacKnight, experienced an engine flameout in his Cutlass, forcing him to make an emergency landing at NAS Glenview.
-Traveling with him, Feightner was redirected to make his landing at Chicago's former Orchard Airpark, which had been expanded and renamed O'Hare Airport.
-The runway had just been completed and was covered with peach baskets to prevent aircraft from landing until it was opened.
-Feightner was told to ignore the baskets and land on the new runway.
-As a result, Feightner's F7U became the first aircraft to land on the new runway for Chicago's O'Hare International Airport.

 Following these incidents, the two Cutlasses were deemed unsuitable for demonstration flying and were flown to Naval Air Station Memphis, Tennessee, where they were abandoned to become aircraft maintenance instructional airframes for the Naval Technical Training Center.
+The Blue Angels would opt to use the Grumman F9F Panther in place of the Cutlass.